huggingface/accelerate/README.md

 ## Launching script

 🤗 Accelerate also provides an optional CLI tool that allows you to quickly configure and test your training environment before launching the scripts.
-No need to remember how to use `torch.distributed.launch` or to write a specific launcher for TPU training!
+No need to remember how to use `torch.distributed.run` or to write a specific launcher for TPU training!
 On your machine(s) just run:

 ```bash